-When you have experienced trauma it can really impact on your sleep: because your body is hyper vigilant to any threats, it has difficulty getting to a calm place where you can nod off to sleep.
-Some survivors also find that they have racing thoughts before going to bed which make getting to sleep difficult.
-For other people, being in a bed can be triggering because that is the place where the abuse took place.
+When you have experienced trauma, it can really impact your sleep.
+This is because your body is hyper vigilant to any threats, so it has difficulty getting to a calm place where you can nod off to sleep.
+Some survivors also find that they have racing thoughts before going to bed, which makes getting to sleep difficult.
+For other people, being in a bed can be triggering because that is where the abuse took place.
 Sleep can also be disrupted by nightmares.
 Sleep is a really difficult issue for lots of survivors and different things help different people, but these are some ideas that have helped some of the young survivors at the Rosey Project.
-Be patient and gentle with yourself.
+As always, remember to be patient and gentle with yourself.

-- Try writing down your worries in a notebook or journal all of your worries before you go to bed to empty them out of your mind
+- Try writing down your worries in a notebook or journal before you go to bed to empty them out of your mind.

-- Trying a mindfulness or yoga exercise before bed to bring your body into a state where it is ready to sleep
+- Try a mindfulness or yoga exercise before bed to bring your body into a state where it is ready to sleep.

-- White noise apps or other background noise while sleeping
+- Try using white noise apps or playing other background noise while sleeping.

 Illustration credit: https://lindsaybraman.com/sleep-hygiene-flowchart/